St Olave's Church, York

 Attraction Type: Historic Church

-Location: Backing onto Abbey Gardens, within easy walk of the Yorkshire Museum and St Mary's Abbey ruins.
+Location: Backing onto Abbey Gardens, within an easy walk of the Yorkshire Museum and St Mary's Abbey ruins.
 Usually open daylight hours.

 Website: St Olave's Church